2.Teaching Nouns: What do you have in your pockets?

 Student Level: Beginner

-The Lesson: Teaching countable nouns
+The Lesson: Teaching Countable Nouns

 -On the board, the teacher introduces some simple countable nouns, starting with the super simple noun of….one pencil.